 Customer references for your cybersecurity marketing efforts are notoriously hard to "secure."
 Inherent to the industry, companies are very squeamish about admitting they had a breach, or highlighting specific ways the company is protecting itself.

-1. Get all departments on board
+1. Get all Departments on Board

 It's hard to convince a customer to be a reference - of any sort - if sales, execs, IT and legal don't see how critical having cybersecurity marketing references is for the business overall.
-You'll need to show each department how having the customer be on board as a reference benefits *their* department, so be creative.
+You'll need to show each department how having the customer on board as a reference benefits their department, so be creative.

-2. Put it in the contract
+2. Put it in the Contract

 No, we're not kidding.
 Put acting as a reference in the contract.
-Offer a spliff.
+Offer a spiff.
 Working with sales, legal and execs, add in a discount for the type of reference.
 Willing to speak to press?
 Analysts?
 Potential customers?
 The biggest discount.
 Willing to speak to analysts and potential customers, but not press?
 Smaller discount.
 It doesn't have to be a direct monetary discount; it could be something as simple as an extra few months of support.

-3. start at the top
+3. Start at the Top

 The higher up in the customer's organization your contact is, the easier getting permission to be a reference will be.
 If your customer only has one level of management to ask, there is less red tape for everyone.
 CISO/CSO level is even better.
 It's much easier when your C-level execs can have a low-key conversation about what type of reference everyone is comfortable with, versus starting with IT, who has to go to his/her manager, who has to go to the director, who has to go to the VP, who has to go to legal, who has to go to ... the C-level exec.